How to choose the best college for your child—and your budget

 Start with an honest conversation about your finances.

-One of the most important decisions parents and children have to make together is choosing the right college.
-There are many factors to consider, including the quality of academics, athletic options, campus culture and the size of the student body.
+One of the most important decisions parents and children can make together is choosing the right college.
+There are many factors to consider, including the quality of academics, athletic options, campus culture, and the size of the student body.
 But perhaps the most important factor is that of cost.
 From a financial perspective, how do you choose the right college?
 Here are some critical points to consider as you make your decision.

 Have a candid conversation with your child about finances

-All parents would like to send their children to their college of choice regardless of cost, and all children would like to pick a college without worrying about money.
-But for most of us, that isn’t possible; college is just too expensive.
-So, it’s best to be proactive and raise the topic with kids before they set their heart on a school you’re unlikely to be able to afford.
+Parents would like to send their children to their college of choice regardless of cost, and kids would like to pick a college without worrying about money.
+But for most of us, that isn’t possible; college is too expensive.
+So, it’s best to be proactive and raise the topic before teenagers set their heart on a school you’re unlikely to be able to afford.

 How do you do this?
-Well, it’s going to mean a straightforward discussion about your financial condition.
-You’ll need to talk transparently about your income and savings and what, if anything, you’ve managed to put aside for their college.
-Discuss how the cost of college could impact your lives—your retirement, for example.
-Share why you’ve made the financial decisions that you’ve made, and explain what financial commitments you expect them to make.
+Try a straightforward discussion about your financial condition.
+Talk transparently about your income and savings and whether you’ve managed to put money aside for college.
+Discuss how the cost of college could affect your lives, including your retirement.
+Share your financial decisions and explain what financial commitments you expect your child to make.
 (Should they take out loans?
 Get a part-time job while they’re at school?)

-If your child understands how seriously you’ve taken this issue, they’ll be more likely to embrace that thoughtfulness as they approach this decision.
-Then you’ll be able to have more informed, less emotional discussions about, say, the pros and cons of going to a state school rather than a more expensive private one.
+If your child understands how seriously you take this issue, they may be more likely to embrace that thoughtfulness as they approach their decision.
+Then you’ll be able to have more informed discussions about the available choices, such as the pros and cons of going to a state school rather than a more expensive private one.

 Crunch the numbers